 The Monuments by Moonlight tour begins at Union Station.
 It’s best to preorder tickets as this popular tour tends to sell out during peak travel season.

 Tour buses and trolleys with large windows offer great views of the city throughout the tour.
-Informative guides share historic tidbits and interesting stories during the drive between monuments.
+Informative guides share historical tidbits and interesting stories during the drive between monuments.

 Typical stops on this tour include the Iwo Jima Memorial, FDR Memorial, Lincoln Memorial, the Korean War Memorial, the Vietnam Veterans’ Memorial, and the Martin Luther King, Jr. National Memorial.